Community Integrated Living Arrangement (CILA)

-- Our clients actively participate in and support their neighborhood.
-Clients attend a wide variety of activities and outings such as: theaters, restaurants, sporting events, shopping, fitness centers, bowling, religious services, vacations, dances and holiday parties.
+- Our clients actively participate in and support their neighborhoods.
+Clients attend a wide variety of activities and outings such as theaters, restaurants, sporting events, shopping, fitness centers, bowling, religious services, vacations, dances and holiday parties.

 - Client need, choice and preference guide the services provided; self-advocacy is promoted.

 - Clients and family members, based on satisfaction survey, are extremely satisfied with the program services.

 - What is the mission of the program?
 To create an opportunity for our clients to be as independent as possible in their home and in the community.

 - Is the program licensed?
 The CILA Program is licensed by the Department of Human Services.
 New CILAs are inspected by DHS and issued a license to operate.
 On-going DHS surveys are conducted to ensure that the home is safe and client active treatment is being provided.

 - How is the program funded?
 The majority of the clients are funded by the Department Of Human Services.
 Please contact Heidi Raymond at 847-385-5328 (email@example.com) for information related to how a person obtains DHS CILA funding.